-Winnipeg, MB (January 23, 2020): Update: the Tribute Gala will now take place on October 8, 2020.
+Winnipeg, MB (January 23, 2020): Update: the Tribute Gala will now take place virtually on April 15, 2021.
 The Manitoba Museum will honour the leaders of tomorrow at its annual Tribute Gala on April 23, 2020.
 This year, for it’s 50th anniversary, the Museum has taken a new approach to its annual Tribute Gala.

 “Traditionally, the gala evening has celebrated the contributions of well-established individuals and organizations whose leadership and philanthropy have shaped our city and our province,” says James Cohen, Chair of the Museum’s Board of Governors.
 “This year, as we celebrate our last 50 years and consider our future, the Museum asked past Tribute honourees to identify leaders of tomorrow.
 These people have the vision and drive to propel Manitoba’s future for the next 10, 20, or even 50 years.”

 To determine these leaders, past honourees and the Museum Board of Governors considered who might be community champions that reflect the makeup of Manitoba – the next generation of visionaries, philanthropists and community leaders.
 The following five dedicated and influential individuals were selected.

 ABDIKHEIR AHMED has extensive experience working with immigrant and refugee communities in Winnipeg’s inner city and is a passionate advocate for immigrants and refugees in Canada.
 He is the Director of the Immigration Partnership Winnipeg (IPW) and previously served as the Executive Director of the Immigrant and Refugee Community Organization of Manitoba (IRCOM) Inc.